daniel-sc/xml-trueformat/README.md

 - Retains attribute quotes (single or double) and whitespace before and after the attribute name
 - Retains XML processing instructions (including the XML declaration)
 - Retains CDATA sections
+- Parses Angular templates and other HTML/XML-like files

 ## Example